 Data migration can be a daunting and challenging process, but there are a few ways to make it less so. in this article, we will cover nine of the most common data migration challenges, and how to overcome them.

-Migration is difficult because it is a process that requires a lot of time, effort, and resources.
+Data migration is difficult because it is a process that requires a lot of time, effort, and resources.
 It can be difficult to get the data from one system to another in a way that it can be used by the new system.
-The data needs to be converted and formatted before it can be migrated.
+However, applying best practices can make the process efficient and decreases downtime.

 The reason why it is such a difficult process is because of the many different ways that data may exist.
 Data could exist in an SQL database, CSV file, XML file, or something else.
 This makes it hard for people who are unfamiliar with the different types of data formats to understand what needs to happen for the migration process to work smoothly.

-Data migration can be a very challenging task, depending on the size and scale of your migration project.
+Data migration can be a very challenging task and full of risks, depending on the size and scale of your migration project.
 A proper strategy should be applied and followed within organizations to ensure better outcomes.

 1- Identify data sources

 One of the most common misconceptions about data migration is that it’s a one-time event.
 The truth is that it is a continuous cycle that is repeated many times throughout the life of a project.
 To ensure a successful migration, you must first identify all of your data sources and then determine how to best migrate that data to your new system.